 Microsoft has acquired an impressive 190+ companies in its life span to date, including Nokia, which was purchased for almost $8 billion in 2014!

 So there we have it, 30 facts about this technological juggernaut.

-A company that has its finger in every flavor of techy pie from mobile devices and PC’s to search engines and billion dollar business, they really do know their stuff!
+A company that has its finger in every flavor of techy pie, from mobile devices and PCs to search engines and billion-dollar businesses, they really do know their stuff!

 Whatever you think of the Microsoft vs. Apple debacle, like Apple, you do have to give Microsoft the due in terms of ability and sheer impressive stature.